Some links in this post may be affiliate links

 Ivy Geranium grows best in bright light to full sun to promote flowering.
 A spot infront of a brightly-lit window with some 6-8 hours of morning or late afternoon sunlight is ideal for this plant.

-You may move the Cascading Geranium outdoors in summer for some sun but acclimate it gradually to prevent scorching.
+You may move your Cascading Geranium outdoors in summer for some sun but acclimate it gradually to prevent scorching.
 Ensure to bring it back inside in fall when temperatures begin to drop, it can tolerate a temperature of 100C.

-Feed Ivy Geranium every 2 weeks during the growing season with a phosphorus-rich, water-soluble fertilizer to boost blooming and healthy growth of the plant.
-Do not feed in the cold season as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.
+Do not feed in fall and winter as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.

 Repot the Ivy-leaved Pelargonium into a pot 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
 Take a look at these pots with drainage holes on Amazon.

 Slip the plant out of its pot, shake off the old potting mix and trim the dead roots with clean and sterilized scissors.
-Place the plant in the center of the new pot and refill with fresh, free-draining potting mix.

-Wet the soil thoroughly until water comes out through the drainage hole, empty the saucer and place the plant infront of a brightly-lit window with some 6-8 hours of direct sunlight.
+Wet the soil thoroughly until water comes out through the drainage hole, empty the saucer.

 Pruning Ivy Geranium involves removal of dead leaves and flowers to keep the plant neat and discourage pests and diseases.
-Pinch off the growing tips to encourage compact growth and prevent the plant from getting unruly.

 To control growth and size and encourage a more compact growth, cutback the stems after flowering.
 This will also promote blooming.